Breast Reduction Can Improve Both Your Health and Appearance

-Drs.
-Jain and Prendergast can perform your breast reduction in a number of different ways at their state-of-the-art facility, depending on your goals for treatment.
+Dr. Jain can perform your breast reduction in a number of different ways at their state-of-the-art facility, depending on your goals for treatment.
 This surgical suite includes a modern, on-site outpatient ambulatory plastic surgery center focused on patient privacy and comfort during treatment and recovery.

 The first option is through liposuction.
 This procedure involves removing unwanted tissue via a small suction tube.
 Liposuction is the least invasive type of breast reduction technique, but it has limited candidacy.
 Because only a small amount of tissue can be removed during liposuction, it is best for patients who require minimal reduction to their breasts.

 The second type of surgery uses a vertical incision.
 During this surgical procedure, the plastic surgeon makes two incisions: one around the areola and one which runs vertically from the bottom of the areola to the crease below the breast.
 Patients with sagging breasts and a moderate amount of excess breast tissue are good candidates for this method.
 Any scarring during a vertical reduction is limited to below the areola.